rickysullivan/gulp-delete-unused-images/README.md

 ## Known Issues

-- Using an image extension in a CSS class will result in a match and won't delete the image.
+- Using an image file extension in a CSS class will result in a match and won't delete the image.
 The same happens using dot notation in JavaScript files

     ```
     div.jpg { background-image: url('images/some-image.jpg'); }